mrLSD/semantic-analyzer-rs/README.md

 ## 🛋️ Examples

-- 🔎 There is the example implementation separate project [Toy Codegen](https://github.com/mrLSD/toy-codegen).
+- 🔎 There is the example implementation separate project [💾 Toy Codegen](https://github.com/mrLSD/toy-codegen).
 The project uses the `SemanticStack` results and converts them into **Code Generation** logic.
 Which clearly shows the possibilities of using the results of the `semantic-analyzer-rs` `SemanticStackContext` results.
 LLVM is used as a backend, [inkwell](https://github.com/TheDan64/inkwell) as a library for LLVM codegen, and compiled into an executable